SunXQlab/stMLnet-AnalysisCode/README.md

         + giotto_merfish_dataset_layer9/s4_visial_CCI.R: various visualizations of the commucation in merfish dataset, corresponding to Fig5F-H.
 4. **apply_in_stGBM** contains the code to reproduce plots and detailed analysis for appling stMLnet on the gliomas dataset <br>
    - s4_visial_CCI.R: various visualizations of the commucation in gliomas environment, corresponding to Fig6B-C, FigS7.
-   - s5_compare_software.R: compare the performance of similar software (NicheNet, CytoTalk) on gliomas datasets, corresponding to Fig6E.
+   - s5_compare_software.R: compare the performance of similar software (NicheNet, CytoTalk, MISTy) on gliomas datasets, corresponding to Fig6E.
    - s6_gesaAnalysis.R: GSEA analysis of macrophages and malignnat, corresponding to FigS8.
 5. **apply_in_COVID19** contains the code to reproduce plots and detailed analysis of the COVID-19 ST dataset <br>
    - s4_visial_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig7B-C, Fig7F, FigS10.